lecode-official/mvvm-framework/Documentation/QuickStart.md

     await windowNavigationService.NavigateAsync<MainWindow, MainView>(null, true);
 }
 ```

+As you have probably noticed, we are binding the IoC container to itself.
+The navigation sub-system actually does not care which IoC container we are using, therefore,
+the IoC container itself is injected into it.
+In order to be able to instantiate the `WindowNavigationService`, the IoC container has to be bound so that it can be
+injected into the navigation sub-system.

 Now we are ready to test our sample application for the first time.
 After starting the application, you should see something like this: